JuanBrachoDev/Vinyl/README.md

         - Be able to adjust the quantity of items from within the shopping cart.
         - Be able to easily fill the checkout form and feel like it is a secure transaction.
         - Be able to check for a confirmation email upon successfully ordering any items.
 	    - Be able to look for my order history to check past orders.

     -   #### As an admin I need to

         - Be able to do everything a regular user does after my account is created and set as superuser.
-        - Be able to add artists to the catalog.
+        - Be able to add artists to the catalogue.
-        - Be able to modify artists in the catalog.
+        - Be able to modify artists in the catalogue.
-        - Be able to remove artists from the catalog.
+        - Be able to remove artists from the catalogue.
-        - Be able to add albums to the catalog.
+        - Be able to add albums to the catalogue.
-        - Be able to modify albums in the catalog.
+        - Be able to modify albums in the catalogue.
-        - Be able to remove albums from the catalog.
+        - Be able to remove albums from the catalogue.

 -   ### Design
     -   #### Colour Scheme